 Ex 29:36 "And you shall offer a bull every day as a sin offering for atonement.
 You shall cleanse the altar when you make atonement for it, and you shall anoint it to sanctify it.”

 Based on the location of this instruction in Exodus it also seems to have come from Moses first trip up Mt.
 Sinai after the confirming of the Sinai covenant.
-It also appears to indicate that sin offerings were planned before the golden calf and the explanation of sin offerings in Leviticus 4-7.
+It also appears to indicate that sin offerings were planned before the golden calf and before the explanation of sin offerings in Leviticus 4-7.
 The morning and evening sacrifices are also mentioned in verses 38-39.
 However, Leviticus 7:37-38 and Numbers 28:6 both connect the implementation of sin offerings and the daily offerings with the instruction Moses received “on/at Mt.
 Sinai”(בְּהַר סִינָי).
 This connects with Moses second 40 day stay on Mt.
 Sinai and the “on Mt.
 Sinai” instruction Moses passed to the elders of Israel recorded in Exodus 34:32.

 “Afterward all the children of Israel came near, and he gave them as commandments all that the LORD had spoken with him on Mount Sinai (בְּהַר סִינָי)” (Ex 34:32).